panda-stack/MEVN-TEST/client/README.md

 2. Open command line in the cloned folder,
    - To install dependencies, run `npm install` or `yarn`
    - To run the application for development, run `npm run serve` or `yarn serve`
-   - To compile and minify for development, run `npm run build` or `yarn build`
+   - To compile and minify for Production, run `npm run build` or `yarn build`
 3. Open [localhost:8080](http://localhost:8080/) in the browser

 ---